r4j4h/riot-tutorial-tags-pack-app/README.md

 # Riot tutorial tags package

 In this tutorial we will see how It is possible lo import compiled tags pack from external servers.
-The tutorial is composed by to projects hosted in to github repositories: [**riot-tutorial-tags-pack-app**](https://github.com/ivan-saorin/riot-tutorial-tags-pack-app) and [**riot-tutorial-tags-pack-lib**](https://github.com/ivan-saorin/riot-tutorial-tags-pack-lib).
+The tutorial is composed by two projects hosted in to github repositories: [**riot-tutorial-tags-pack-app**](https://github.com/ivan-saorin/riot-tutorial-tags-pack-app) and [**riot-tutorial-tags-pack-lib**](https://github.com/ivan-saorin/riot-tutorial-tags-pack-lib).

 The added values of the approach is that it allows the complete SLM.
 In fact in development mode the tags are watched and compiled singularly by the gulp-riot plugin.
 The main application will access them on a one by one basis.